oddlama/autokernel/README.md

 Autokernel is a kernel configuration management tool.
 It can:

 * detect kernel options for your system
-* be used as a kernel configuration manager (it provides a proper way to represent a kernel configurations, guarantees reproducible results and has support for conditionals)
+* be used as a kernel configuration manager (it provides a proper way to represent kernel configurations, guarantees reproducible results and has support for conditionals)
 * can be used as a kernel build system

 You may use it for any combination of the above, as there is no need to use it as a build system if you only want to detect options for your device.

-If you want to try autokernel for yourself, please check out the [Quick start guide](https://github.com/oddlama/autokernel)
+If you want to try autokernel for yourself, please check out the [Quick start guide](https://autokernel.oddlama.org)

 <!--SCREENCASTS HERE TODO-->